 Symplicity is utilized by many schools, employers, and associations.
 Each organization has its own Symplicity website with its own unique URL and log in.
 If you have previously used Symplicity to register for events hosted by other institutions, please note that you will not be able to use the same account information to log in to our Symplicity site, https://law-mc-csm.symplicity.com/employers/

 If you did not receive a password from our office or no longer have this information, please click the “FORGOT MY PASSWORD” tab at the top of the Symplicity login page, and a new password will be sent to your email.
 During registration please search for your employer name, if the firm or organization do not appear in the search bar please complete the employer profile to the best of your abilities.

 Employers can schedule interviews on campus year round.
 During the fall, employers can interview second-year students for summer clerkships and third-year students for employment after graduation.
 During the spring, in addition to interviewing second- and third-year students, employers can interview first-year students for summer clerkships.

 Employers who do not wish to interview on campus via our Fall or Spring On-Campus Interview Programs may participate in the Resume Collection/Resume Drop Program during that time.
 This allows employers an opportunity to solicit applications/resumes from law students.
 If you would like to arrange for a resume collection please call the Career Services Office.
 Resume collection can also be conducted through our Career Services Manager website (Symplicity).
 If you need assistance setting up a resume collection via Symplicity please call our office.

 Equal Opportunity Statement

-Mississippi College School of Law firmly expects that employers will observe the principles of non-discrimination and equality of opportunity with respect to classifications protected by law, in regard to hiring, promotion, retention and conditions of employment.
+Mississippi College School of Law firmly expects that employers will observe principles of non-discrimination and equality of opportunity with respect to classifications protected by law, in regard to promotion, retention and conditions of employment.